ELynx/zoom-fx-modding/howto/README.md

 # Section 4 - use the effect

-Modded FX had replaced all of instances of LineSel, if you had any.
-It may be a good time to visit saved patches and see if they still do what you expect.

 [RailSel](RainSel.md)

 [RTFM](RTFM.md)

-# Section 5 - restoring original effects
+# Section 5 - restoring original firmware

 If you want to roll back the changes, download original firmware update from official Zoom Co web site, and do the flashing steps again.

-If you want to just restore LineSel, but keep using Zoom Effect Manager, replace modified file with backup.